 Being romantic during deployment (or any time you’re separated from a loved one) definitely doesn’t seem simple, but it can be done with a little creativity!
+I also make sure I’m prepping myself for when he returns, which is a gift in itself.
+I’ve started using certain new equipment to enhance our time together when he returns, now that I know how to make them stay in (it wasn’t easy), I’m more than ready for his return.
 There are quite a few romantic care package gifts that would be great additions to your next box!

 For example, I asked my husband about what kind of item he’d find romantic in a care package and do you know what he said?
 “Your perfume.”
 Apparently something that smells like me is very powerful for him and it brings me into his daily life every time he gets whiff.
 Something as simple as a letter sprayed with my perfume is super romantic to him.
 Odds are your loved one will have a similarly simple answer.

 These are just a handful of the many romantic care package contents out there, but I love them all for a variety of reasons.
 My favorite may be the pull out photo album because it can be so personal; you can choose the photos and add in notes or quotes that have meaning to you and your loved one.
 Other personalized items include that photo puzzle (you can get them made for you here) and the Love Book.
 I made one of the Love Books for my husband for our last dating anniversary and it was so fun and easy to do.

 A close second on my list of favorites is the lip print keychain because it’s both functional and personal!
 Its small size makes it perfect to ship in a care package and your loved one can still use it when they return home.
 The personalized M&Ms are great for a loved one with a sweet tooth.
 You can add text and a photo to these little candies which would be great for an anniversary care package.